-The oldest known winery (4100 B.C.) is located among a group of caves outside the Armenian village of Areni.
+The oldest known winery (4,100 BC) exists in group of caves outside the Armenian village of Areni.
 The village is still known for winemaking and makes red wines with a local grape also called Areni.
-Areni is thought to be quite old, but whether or not it is actually the world’s first grape has yet to be determined.
+Areni is thought to be quite old and you can still drink it today!

 From West Asia, wine grapes followed cultures as they expanded into the Mediterranean.
 Sea-fairing civilizations including the Phoenicians and Greeks spread wine throughout much of Europe.
 As grapes came into new areas they slowly mutated to survive new climates.

 The mutations created new grape varieties or “cultivars” of the wine grape species.
 This is why we have several thousands of wine grapes today!